-Although in 2023 the market is expected to be still volatile, with a moderate level of new investments from our main customers, the flexibility of the Company in regards to the type of services rendered, together with a strong financial position, including cash availabilities, will allow the operational activity to record a similar level as the one recorded in 2021 and 2022.
 The impact from the change in the macroeconomic environment (i.e. interest rate increase, increased inflation rate) was considered in the approved business plan which shows a constant level of profitability.

-In the context of the military conflict between Russia and Ukraine, started on February 2022, different sets of economic and non-economic sanctions were imposed by the European Union, the US and other countries to Russia and Belarus.
-Considering the geopolitical tensions, there is an inherent risk of supply chain disturbances for the Company and a continuous impact on the European and global economies through financial markets volatility, inflation and exchange rate depreciation pressure.
-The Company does not have direct exposure to Ukraine, Russia or Belarus since its operations and its main customers activate only on the local market.
+The military conflict between Russia and Ukraine as well as the conflict in Middle East, created the base for an inherent risk of supply chain disturbances for the Company and a continuous impact on the European and global economies through financial markets volatility, inflation and exchange rate depreciation pressure.
+The Company does not have direct exposure to the impacted areas since its main operations and its main customers activate only on the local market.
 However, the impact on the general economic situation may require revisions of certain assumptions and estimates.